CoherentLogic/gcd/README.md

 * Python 2.x (for Python)
 * Perl 5.x (for Perl)
 * FreeBASIC (for BASIC)
+* Macro SNOBOL4 (for SNOBOL, available at http://www.snobol4.org)

 Build on Linux with GNU make